Manchester, Sheffield and Lincolnshire Railway: The London extension

-The MS&LR went ahead on its own, and after a false start obtained royal assent in the Manchester, Sheffield, and Lincolnshire Railway Act 1893 (56 & 57 Vict. c. lxxix) for the line to Marylebone on 28 March 1893.
+The MS&LR went ahead on its own, and after a false start obtained royal assent in the Manchester, Sheffield and Lincolnshire Railway (Extension to London, &c.)
+Act 1893 (56 & 57 Vict. c. i) for the line to Marylebone on 28 March 1893.
 The line would need £6 million of capital.
 (In fact the outturn was about double that figure.)
 The times were bad for raising money.
 By now Watkin had had enough of railway politics, and his health was imperfect.
 He wrote resigning his chairmanship on 19 May 1894; it was accepted on 25 May.

 In 1896 the London extension was progressing, and thought was given to changing the company's name.
 On 27 March 1896 "Manchester, Sheffield and London" was considered, but then "Central" or "Great Central".
 The Central London Railway objected, but to no avail.
 "Great Central Railway" was decided upon, and the new title was assumed on 1 August 1897 under section 80 of the Great Central Railway Act 1897 (60 & 61 Vict. c. liv).

 There was still much to do on the London extension and associated railways.
 The ordinary dividend paid by the MS&LR had been poor for many years, and the huge expenditure on the London extension would need to be serviced.
 The Manchester, Sheffield and Lincolnshire Railway had been a west-to-east railway, handing over much of its lucrative traffic to partner railways or in some cases to hostile companies.
 Soon it would have its own line to London, and would earn revenue from mineral traffic to the southern counties.
 In addition it would serve some of the great towns of the Midlands and the northern Home Counties.

 The narrative of the next years appears in the article Great Central Railway.